OpenConext/OpenConext-monitoring-tests/src/main/deploy/OPENCONEXT_CONFIGURATION.md

 Before running the SAML authentication the mujiina IdP and SP used by the test must be added to OpenConext.
-The instructions below assume you are using the OpenCOnext servieregistry to add the IdP and the SP.
+The instructions below assume you are using the OpenConext servieregistry to add the IdP and the SP.

 Monitor SP
 ==========